Answers to Questions About Your Child's Mental Health

 Children can have mental health disorders that interfere with the way they think,

 feel, and act.
-Some behavior problems can be seen as normal child development.
-And
+Some behavior problems are part of normal child development.
+And some

 Children's mental health is as important as their physical health.
-Great care should
+A child who has

 The following answers to questions parents often ask can help you protect your child's

 How do I know if my child's problems are serious?